[Recipe 2] TERIYAKI NOODLES with BOK CHOY and CHICKEN MEATBALLS

 [Recipe 1] Tsukune (Japanese teriyaki chicken meatballs)

-Ingredients (makes 60 balls; ie. 3 serves of 20 balls + 3 serves of teriyaki glaze):
+Ingredients (makes 60 balls; ie. 3 portions of 20 balls + 3 portions of teriyaki glaze):

 1 tablespoon peanut (or vegetable) oil

 1 leek, white part only, halved lengthwise, cut into long strips and sliced finely

 2½ cm (1”) piece ginger, finely chopped (about 1½ tablespoons)

 1 large carrot, finely grated (on zester holes)